flashbots/flashbots-docs/docs/flashbots-protect/rpc/fast.md

 ---
-title: Flashbots Protect Fast
+title: Flashbots Protect with fast mode
 ---

-Flashbots Protect offers two ways to send your transaction: Flashbots Protect and Flashbots Protect Fast.
-Standard Flashbots Protect uses Flashbots bundles, whereas Flashbots Protect Fast uses a new transaction type called "private transactions."
-Flashbots Protect Fast transactions are more likely to be included fast, but they don't have protection against reverts and don't get priority at the top of the block.
+Flashbots Protect offers a fast mode which may be better for some use cases.
+Without fast mode Protect uses Flashbots bundles, but by enabling fast mode Protect uses a new transaction type called "private transactions."
+By sending transactions using Flashbots Protect with fast mode your transactions are more likely to be included as soon as possible.
+But, transactions sent with fast mode won't have all the benefits of bundles such as protection against reverts and don't get priority at the top of the block.

-Here is a table that summarizes the differences between Flashbots Protect and Flashbots Protect Fast:
+Here is a table that summarizes the differences between Flashbots Protect and Flashbots Protect with fast mode:

 |                        | Frontrunning protection | Priority at top of the block | No reverts | More blockspace |
 |------------------------|-------------------------|------------------------------|------------|-----------------|